gcallah/BookReviews/pilkington.md

 to liberal imperialism: once liberal values are exported to all nations, as is the liberal dream, than there will no longer be nations with above-replacement birth rates from which to import people.

-Furthermore, Importing workers to make up for low native birth rates also harms countries they are being imported from.
+Furthermore, importing workers to make up for low native birth rates also harms countries they are being imported from.
 As PP puts it:

 "Liberal Westerners were in effect utilizing economic incentives to break up families and communities in the developing